SteRap/smart-brain-front_end/README.md

 <h2>Learnings</h2>

 Developing and working on this project has been as fun as tough.
-Completing this project, I acquire an enourmous amout of skills and knowledge.
-Now,  I feel much more confortable developping React app with class and functional components, dealing with React States, using React Hooks, performs fetch API and create a backend to serve a frontend app.
+Completing this project, I have acquired an enourmous amout of skills and knowledge.
+Now,  I feel much more confortable developping React app with class and functional components, dealing with React States, using React Hooks, performing API fetches and creating a backend to serve a frontend app.

 <h2>Credits</h2>